-In Cold Type by Leonard Shatzkin From the Earth to the Moon by Jules Verne – Drink Tank The First Men in the Moon by H. G. Wells – Drink Tank Steering the Craft by Ursula K. Le Guin – Literary Theory The Hugo Winners Volume 3 – edited by Isaac Asimov – Drink Tank Challengers of the Unknown by Ron Goulart – Drink Tank ~ read The Lady From the Black Lagoon by Mallory O’Meara Feminisms and Womanisms edited by Susan Silva-Wayne and Althea Prince ~ read In Search of Our Mothers’ Gardens by Alice Walker
+In Cold Type by Leonard Shatzkin From the Earth to the Moon by Jules Verne – Journey Planet The First Men in the Moon by H. G. Wells – Drink Tank Steering the Craft by Ursula K. Le Guin – Literary Theory – Read The Hugo Winners Volume 3 – edited by Isaac Asimov – Journey Planet Challengers of the Unknown by Ron Goulart – Drink Tank The Lady From the Black Lagoon by Mallory O’Meara Feminisms and Womanisms edited by Susan Silva-Wayne and Althea Prince ~ Read In Search of Our Mothers’ Gardens by Alice Walker

 Title: The Epic of Gilgamesh